Research & Reports

 Total number of insolvencies by month.

-A total of 1,846 businesses across the UK and Northern Ireland entered insolvency in January 2026.
-This represents an 6% decrease from November, but is not a significant change on the same period in 2025.
+A total of 2,230 businesses across the UK and Northern Ireland entered insolvency in June 2026, representing a 5% decrease from both May and the same period in 2025.

 To re-use this data, contact: [email protected]